thahseen21/c-sharp-training/Day_29/BookStore/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Create an Angular Single page web page with the following features.

+Add Book -  Isbn, Book Title, Description, Author, Price .
+Add button to add to existing book list

+Display Books -  A tabular format which should display all available books
+On click of ISBN  on each row show the Single book details component  where users should be able to modify only the Description and Price , all remaining fields are read only.

+On update the details should be reflected in the display book grid.

+Nice to have :
+a.
+Save the booklist object t o localstorage
+b.
+Create a book class ts file and use the object where ever required
+c.
+Use services to store the logics
+d.
+Create custom directives if required
+e.
+Use a good CSS and styling for each component